MFSB

 California Ballroom

-Some of MFSB's most popular tracks include Love Is the Message, K-Jee, T.S.O.P.
+MFSB's most-played tracks include Love Is the Message, K-Jee, T.S.O.P.
 (The Sound of Philadelphia), T.S.O.P.
 (The Sound of Philadelphia) (feat.
 The Three Degrees), Mysteries Of The World.
-Listen to these songs and discover more from their extensive catalog.
+Listen to these songs and explore more from their catalog on this page.

-MFSB (abbreviation for Mother, Father, Sister, Brother) was a Philadelphia-based R&B, funk, disco band, formed by producers Gamble & Huff of the Philadelphia International Records label, that gained p...
+MFSB (abbreviation for Mother, Father, Sister, Brother) was a Philadelphia-based R&B, funk, disco band, formed by producers Gamble & Huff of the Philadelphia International Records label, that gained prominence in the 1970s.
+The band's roots can be tr...
 Read the full biography on this page.

-You can find MFSB vinyl records and merchandise on eBay.
-We feature a curated selection of vinyl releases and collectibles available for purchase.
+You can find MFSB vinyl records, CDs and collectibles on eBay.
+Browse the selection of new and used releases available for purchase.